-1.6 Asset Accountant
+1.6 Role of the Asset Accountant

-- 1.6.1 Execute treasury transactions. - 1.6.2 Assist the Chief Financial Officer in the preparations of reports to the ARC and Council. - 1.6.3 Review the Treasury Management Report.
+- 1.6.1 Execute treasury transactions. - 1.6.2 Check external confirmations against internal records. - 1.6.3 Check cash payments of treasury transactions. - 1.6.4 Assist the Chief Financial Officer in the preparations of reports to the ARC and Council. - 1.6.5 Review the quarterly Treasury Management Dashboard prepared by Council's independent advisor.